Brochures and Price Listings

 Fabric Structures and Portable Buildings

-Rules differ for the "siting" of Fabric Structures which fall under the Temporary Structures and Non-Habitable Buildings (sheds, warehouses and hangars) codes.
+Portable Structures fall under the Temporary Structures and Non-Habitable Buildings (sheds, warehouses and hangars) codes.
 This means in summary that portable structures under 100 sqm (that will be constructed on Private or Corporate property), do not require a Building Permit or Licensed Builder to construct.
-Structures over 100sqm are required to apply to local council for approval, and will require an engineers sign off at the end of construction.
+Structures over 100sqm are required to apply to local council for approval, and will require an authoratative sign off at the end of construction.
+This can be any licensed installer, builder, site engineer or other authorised structural official.

-This changes for structures sited in a public place, e.g. market, event, sports etc ... a Siting Permit will be required by Council to erect the structure with an Engineers Sign off once constructed.
+This changes for structures sited in a public place, e.g. markets, events, sports etc ... a Siting Permit will be required by Council to erect the structure with an Engineers Sign off once constructed.

 For tents and structures that will be regularly relocated to new public places, an Occupancy Permit is a dated certificate (similar to a vehicle rego) attached to an individual structure, that will speed up application of Siting Permits through Council Applications.